 Social life in the different areas of the City

-Knez Mihailova street – the main pedestrian street, crowded with people, restaurants, all kind of shops, at the end of the street is Kalemegdan fortress which is always nice to see.
-Kalemegdan Fortress has a great story behind it, and it has amazing view of the city.
+Knez Mihailova street is the main pedestrian street.
+Its crowded with people, restaurants and all kind of interesting small shops.
+At the end of the street there is a huge park.
+Kalemegdan Fortress ihas a great story behind it, and it has amazing view of the city.

 Skadarlija street – The famous bohemian part of the city, one of the oldest streets in Belgrade, with great restaurants, where you can try the most delicious Serbian food and specialties.